Who are we?

 Our debate nights

 Every Tuesday night is debating night!
 At 5.45 PM. the first members gather in the Refter to have diner together, and at 6.45 PM we start debating.
-We usually do one BP and one AP debate on an evening, but one of these debates are regularly replaced by a training to develop more skills or about a new topic.
-The first Tuesday of the month is always an English evening, which means that all the debates will be held in English.
-On the other evenings, we try to create one English room with the people that want to debate in English.
+We usually do one BP and one AP debate on an evening, but one of these debates are regularly replaced by a training to develop more skills or learn about a new topic.
+Most of our debate nights are in English, so you can join regardless of whether you speak Dutch or not.
+If possible, we do try to create one Dutch room with the people who would rather debate in Dutch.

 Fifteen minutes before starting the debate, the motion and composition of the teams are announced.
 Everyone gets to hear in which team they are, whether they have to attack or defend the motion, and who the judges are.
 The teams have 15 minutes to prepare, and then the debate can begin!